-On our way to stay at Homelands in Fife, we stopped off to see The Kelpies in Falkirk.
-I don’t remember when The Kelpies first came on my radar, but I think it was when Freddie Flintoff took his fish and chip van there in his TV programme Freddie Fries Again?
+On our way to stay at Homelands in Fife, we stopped to see The Kelpies in Falkirk.
+I don’t remember when The Kelpies first came on my radar, but I think it was when Freddie Flintoff took his fish and chip van in his TV programme Freddie Fries Again?

-A Great Day Out in Falkirk
+Wheelchair Friendly Day Out in Falkirk

 Visiting The Kelpies

-When you arrive at the entrance barrier, press the intercom and the staff will let you in, drive carefully up to the visitor centre.
-You can then park at the side of the visitor centre and it’s a short walk on level ground to The Kelpies.
+When you arrive at the entrance barrier, press the intercom, and the staff will let you in, drive carefully up to the visitor centre.
+You can then park at the side of the visitor centre, and it’s a short walk on level ground to The Kelpies.

 See more of The Bimblers in Scotland